succabs/cv-velho/diary.md

 I read about the right font in CV.
 I picked a few good options: Sans-serifs (Arial,Calibri,Verdana), Serifs(Garamond,Georgia).
 Font size should be 11-12.
 Riviväli (idk whats that in english i am too tired to check) 1.15-1.4.
 Let's put that into use.

 Uploading your own picture now works.
 Got to style the picture to fit better to cv.
 Also the editor is styled a bit better.
 Time to commit.
 Forgot earlier.
 Many changes, too many.

+Added some more fields, labels and styling.
+Starting to look better, but not at all ready.
+Still happy with the progress given the little time I had to work on it.
+Now it's time to watch some movie and sleep.

+All work and no play makes Arttu a dull boy
+All work and no play makes Arttu a dull boy
+All work and no play makes Arttu a dull boy
+All work and no play makes Arttu a dull boy
+All work and no play makes Arttu a dull boy
+All work and no play makes Arttu a dull boy

+PS.
+I am doing the development with VSCode, but writing this diary with Vim.
+It was easy to yank and paste that sentence, I am no Jack Nicholson.